-Semester Course title Credits Dui ration (per week) Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria Trerequisite IV/VI/VIII Political Economy and Globalisation - ECON078 4 3 1 0 Class 12 th Pass NIL
+Semester Course title Credits Dur ration (per Eligibility Prerequisite & Code Creuits Lecture Tutorial Practical/ Practice Criteria Trerequisite IV/VI/VIII Political Economy and Globalisation - ECON078 4 3 1 0 Class 12th NIL

 - To explore some of the fundamental structural changes and dynamics of the advanced capitalist system since the early twentieth century to the contemporary period. - To analyse the changes in the organization of production, labour market institutions as well as shifts in corporate, managerial, fiscal, financial and inter-firm governance structures. - To analyse the role of state in the era of globalization.
 It also integrates contemporary issues of gender and environment in a political economy framework.